Making MySQL running on Amazon EC2 redundant using MHA

 Operation check

-Run the check script on the MHA-ADMIN server and if there are no problems, you're done.
+Run the check script on the MHA-ADMIN server, and if there are no problems, the process is complete.

-If there are no problems, start the MHA manager process.
+If there are no problems, let's start the MHA manager process.

 summary

-Even if RDS/Aurora is not available, you can configure MySQL with minimum redundancy.
+Even if RDS/Aurora is unavailable, you can still configure MySQL with a minimum level of redundancy.

-Managed services that can be used without having to worry about these things are truly great.
+Managed services that you can use without having to think about these things are truly great.